Dignity (Deacon Blue song)

 "Dignity" is a song by Deacon Blue, which was the band's first official release.
 It is one of their most popular songs and it is usually played as the final song at concerts.

 It received the most public votes for the 1980s songs in the Scotland's Greatest Album contest run by STV in 2011, and was featured on the 12 track compilation.
 It was also sung at the closing ceremony at the 2014 Commonwealth Games held in Glasgow.

 In an interview given to the Daily Record in 2012, songwriter Ricky Ross stated, "I have no idea why I started writing a song like that in Greece, but that's why there's a reference to raki in it, the local firewater.
 I was sitting messing around with lyrics, bored on holiday, in a far away scene.
 There were men from the Glasgow cleansing department depot who walked up and down the street with brushes outside my flat in Pollokshields."

-Use in football
+Use in sport

 The supporters of Scottish football team Dundee United frequently sing "Dignity" as an anthem.
 Dundee United player Tony Watt has expressed his love for the song.
 He states "That rendition of Dignity tonight was epic!
 Get it on after every game!" and "Top 3 memory this, normalise Dignity every game."

+The song is also regularly played at stock car racing events at Cowdenbeath Racewall, especially at the annual memorial race in tribute to Raymond Gunn, a driver who lost his life at the venue in 2003.